KamgangAnthony/Naive-Bees-Image-Loading-and-Processing/README.md

 ![image](https://user-images.githubusercontent.com/50509053/168582766-377cffeb-5cfe-4851-afb7-8602a091959d.png)

 This notebook walks through loading and processing images.
 After loading and processing these images, they will be ready for building models that can automatically detect honeybees and bumblebees.

+In the next part of the project(next notebook or repository), we will build models that detect honeybees and bumblebees.